Women’s Health A-Z

 - 21-29 women should have a pap test every three years

 - Females who are between the ages 30-65 should have a pap test and an HPV test every five years (co-testing) or have just a pap test every three years

 - Women over the age of 65 who do not have a history of moderate or severe cervical changes or cancer and who have had three negative pap test in a row or two negative co-tests in the past ten years no longer need pap testing

 Women who have had hysterectomies, have a history of cervical cancer, have HIV, have a weakened immune system, or who were exposed to diethylstilbestrol (DES) before birth should consult with their physicians about how often they should be screened.

 Pap Test vs. Annual Exam

-It is important to note that patients should still receive their annual exam even if they do not need a pap test.
-Pap tests only screen for cervical changes and do not reveal any abnormalities in the uterus, ovaries, fallopian tubes, or labia.
+Patients should still receive their annual exam even if they do not need a pap test.
+Pap tests only screen for cervical changes.
+They do not reveal any abnormalities in the uterus, ovaries, fallopian tubes, or labia.